-The assisted living communities usually have about 25 to 120 units.
+Assisted living communities usually have about 25 to 120 units.
 These can vary in size from single rooms to whole apartments.
-The community living quarters come in different sizes, types and design styles.
-Some places are furnished and in some the residents bring their own furniture.
+The community living quarters come in different sizes, types, and design styles.
+Some places are furnished, and in some, the residents bring their furniture.
 Bathrooms are usually designed to accommodate walkers and wheelchairs in cases of need now or for in the future.

 Some of the typical services associated with assisted living which are included are listed below: